 It depends how you define equity.
 Yes, it is more fair in a relative sense that all students, not just the wealthy, can now cheat the system on college application essays.
 But allowing everyone to cheat is a far cry from what I think most of us would define as equity.
 Shouldn’t an “equitable” outcome be a desirable outcome?
 Why would it be desirable in an absolute sense for everyone to be able to cheat?

-A more equitable and desirable solution, it seems to me, would be to mandate that everyone writes their Common App essay in a proctored setting without A.I. or to remove college application essays from admissions consideration.
+More equitable and desirable solutions, it seems to me, would be to mandate 1) that everyone writes their Common App essay in a proctored setting without A.I. or 2) to remove college application essays from admissions consideration.
 The first option (proctored essays) would be preferable: there is value in learning about a student beyond their resume.
 But the second option (no essays) still seems better than never knowing if a student’s work is their own, which leads colleges to make decisions about an individual that quite literally may not reflect the individual in any way at all.